Sharm El Sheikh (song)

 Sharm El Sheikh is an Israeli song that commemorates the capture of Sharm El Sheikh during the Six-Day War.
 The song was sung by Yoel Dan and written by Dan, Ran Eliran, and Amos Ettinger.

 History

-It was the Six-Day War of the Arabs against the Israelis in June 1967.
-The Israeli public feared a dramatic defeat.
+On the eve of the Six-Day War, the Israeli public feared a dramatic defeat.
 Ran Eliran volunteered at the start of the war to entertain the troops.
-On the road between one performance for the military to another in the Sinai Desert, the song Sharm El Sheikh was born.
+On the road between performances in the Sinai Desert, the song Sharm El Sheikh was born.

 Eliran earned a gold record.
 It was not only heard and enjoyed in Israel, but in the United States as well.
 It is a commonly used melody for the hymn "Adon Olam."